itsxwang/software-development/web3/BTC_Demystified.md

 - **Incentives** ([Incentives Section](https://youtu.be/NoqNhWnjE1Q?si=BQ9Hb9rioqEA4WXm&t=97)): Miners are motivated by block rewards and transaction fees, encouraging them to secure the network and validate transactions honestly.

 ## 6. Conclusion
 Bitcoin’s design solves the double-spending problem and eliminates reliance on trusted intermediaries through a decentralized blockchain, Proof of Work, and cryptographic techniques.
-Its features like SegWit, the Lightning Network, and halving enhance scalability, efficiency, and economic incentives, making Bitcoin a robust digital currency system.
+Its features like **SegWit**, the **Lightning Network**, and **halving** enhance scalability, efficiency, and economic incentives, making Bitcoin a robust digital currency system.